WestRidgeSystems/jmisb/README.md

 | ST 1908    | Motion Imagery Metadata (MIMD): Imager System                                   | Implemented as of ST 1908.1.
 No interoperability testing.                                                          |                                                                                                                          |
 | ST 1909    | Metadata Overlay for Visualization                                              | Mostly implemented as of ST 1909.1.
 No support for Frame Time, next zoom or the reticle.                           | [#97](https://github.com/WestRidgeSystems/jmisb/issues/97)                                                                |

-jMISB aims to be cross-platform to run on any modern operating system.
+jmisb aims to be cross-platform to run on any modern operating system.
 However, since efficient video coding tends to leverage natively-compiled binaries, currently platform support is limited to Linux, Windows, and MacOS.
 Android is next on our roadmap (see [#253](https://github.com/WestRidgeSystems/jmisb/issues/253)).